livz/livz.github.io/_posts/2018-02-15-Gdocs-encrypt-not.md

 ## Overview

-The other day I was searching online for ways to encrypt a spreadsheet in Google Drive and apparently there is no straight forward way to do this without 3rd party applications, scripts and workarounds.
+The other day I was searching online for ways to encrypt a spreadsheet in Google Drive and apparently **_there is no straight forward way to do this without 3rd party applications, scripts and workarounds_**.
 While the reasons why Google doesn't provide this feature are somewhat understandable, I was more interested in the other _solutions_ which popped out in the search results.
-[One of them](http://www.skipser.com/p/2/p/password-protect-google-drive-document.html) is actually by far the most popular and has been picked up and recommended by many technical guides websites like [Lifehacker](https://lifehacker.com/5994296/password-protect-a-google-drive-spreadsheet-with-this-script), [Quora](https://www.quora.com/Is-it-possible-to-create-a-password-protected-Google-doc), [Addictivetips](https://www.addictivetips.com/web/how-to-password-protect-spreadsheets-in-google-drive/) and others.
+[One of them](http://www.skipser.com/p/2/p/password-protect-google-drive-document.html) is by far the most popular and has been picked up and recommended by many technical guides websites like [Lifehacker](https://lifehacker.com/5994296/password-protect-a-google-drive-spreadsheet-with-this-script), [Quora](https://www.quora.com/Is-it-possible-to-create-a-password-protected-Google-doc), [Addictivetips](https://www.addictivetips.com/web/how-to-password-protect-spreadsheets-in-google-drive/) and others.

-Curious about this, I decided to read more about this.
-Then I noticed the _Step 8_ of the guide above states that:
+Curious, I decided to read more.
+Then I noticed the _Step 8_ of the guide above states that after setting a password and encrypting the spreadsheet:

 > _Now your data is fully password protected and nobody can read it without having the password you have set._